PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 7. }
 ```
 Variable `j` is redefined in line 4, which was already defined in an outer scope (line 2).
 While such redefinition
-is legal, there is a high chance that, it is a developer mistake, and we need to build a tool to warn them.
+is legal, there is a high chance that it is a developer mistake, and we need to build a tool to warn them.
 In the above example, we want to warn the developer,
 ```c
 Redefining variable : "j" at line 4 which is initially defined at line 2